madfrov/PythonPPTs/Tutorial/Algorithms.md

 #### The time complexity of binary search is O(log n), where n is the length of the list.
 Compared to sequential search, binary lookup is more efficient in large ordered lists.

+### Q1:Suppose you are in a magical maze that is an ordered array of integers, but you don't know the exact contents of the array.
+Your task is to find the target value in the maze, and you can use binary search to find it as quickly as possible.Given an ordered integer array nums and a target value target, implement the function binary_search(nums, target) to return the index of the target value, or -1 if the target value does not exist in the array.

-## Question: Given an array of integers nums, find one of the peak elements and return its index.
+### Q2: Given an array of integers nums, find one of the peak elements and return its index.
 A peak element is an element whose value is strictly greater than the values of its left and right neighbors.
 There may be more than one peak in the array; simply return the index of any one peak.

 The time complexity of the binary search algorithm is calculated by the number of iterations.
 In each iteration, the search range is reduced by half until the target element is found or the search range is empty.